nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 # Sending and Receiving Messages

 After you have established a Relationship to an Identity, you can start to exchange Messages.
 Enmeshed defines different types of Messages.
-For this tutorial we will focus on Messages of type Mail, which you can compare to a classic email: you can specify one or more recpipients, a subject and a body, as well as add some attachments.
+For this tutorial we will focus on Messages of type Mail, which you can compare to a classic email: you can specify one or more recipients, a subject and a body, as well as add some attachments.

 ## Sending a Message with a Connector